 Hash Ribbon Inversions

-This indicator tracks the peaks and troughs in the mining activity of Bitcoin to produce conclusive information about market boom and bust cycles.
+This metric tracks the peaks and troughs in the mining activity of Bitcoin to produce conclusive information about market boom and bust cycles.

 For the uninitiated, the machines that mine bitcoin are called mining rigs.
 Just like the concept of Non-performing assets in accounting, where an asset fails to give any returns, there are situations wherein rigs become non-profitable.